jasonswords/cuckoo-setup/cuckoo-install-instructions.md

 pip2.7.exe install pillow==3.2

 ```
-## Static IP address
+#### Set static IP address
-### On Windows 7 VM.
+On Windows 7 VM.
-### set static ip.
+set static ip.
-### IP Address – 192.168.56.101
+IP Address – 192.168.56.101
-### Subnet Mask – 255.255.255.0
+Subnet Mask – 255.255.255.0
-### Default Gateway – 192.168.56.1
+Default Gateway – 192.168.56.1
-### DNS Servers – 8.8.8.8
+DNS Servers – 8.8.8.8
-###               8.8.4.4
+              8.8.4.4
+#
+#

-## Snapshot
+#### Snapshot
-### Ensure that the VM network interface is set to "Host only adapter" amd the network is "vboxnet0", this must be set before the snapsot is taken.
+Ensure that the VM network interface is set to "Host only adapter" amd the network is "vboxnet0", this must be set before the snapsot is taken.
-### Uninstall guest additions and eject the guest additions software from the Windows 7 VM before taking a snapshot, the snapshot must be named "Snapshot1", N.B, this is the default name but with the space removed between "Snapshot" and "1".
+Uninstall guest additions and eject the guest additions software from the Windows 7 VM before taking a snapshot, the snapshot must be named "Snapshot1", N.B, this is the default name but with the space removed between "Snapshot" and "1".
-### Take the snapshot when the Windows 7 VM is at a booted state, where the desktop is visible.
+Take the snapshot when the Windows 7 VM is at a booted state, where the desktop is visible.

 ## Virtualbox setup.
 ```shell